Unity-Technologies/com.unity.multiplayer.docs/mppm/virtual-players/virtual-players-enable.md

 To use a Virtual Player to test multiplayer gameplay, activate at least one Virtual Player.

-The first time you enable a Virtual Player Unity creates a new folder inside your project folder  `...[ProjectName]/Library/VP` that contains the data for each Virtual Player you activate.
+The first time you enable a Virtual Player, Unity creates a new folder within your project folder at `...[ProjectName]/Library/VP`.
+This folder stores the data for each Virtual Player you activate.
 When you deactivate a Virtual Player, Unity caches its corresponding folder to use again when you re-activate it.

 :::info
 You can only attach tags to inactive Players (including the main Editor Player).
 To use tags, [create and configure your tags](../player-tags/player-tags-create.md) before you enable virtual Players.